Welcome to Belgian Foodie®

 Diet, nutrition, healthy-eating and taste are all very personal and subjective topics.
 What I may consider healthy or tasty, you may not.
 All I can do is share my experiences and recipes with you and let you decide how to use this information.

-When it comes to food choices, we must try to respect each other's choices and to accommodate others so they can adhere to their choice.
+When it comes to food choices, we must try to respect each other's choices and to accommodate (within reason) the choices of our friends.
+By helping our friends adhere to their choices, we support them to be the healthy, fit person they want to be.
 In this spirit of mutual respect, we can share our choices with each other and discuss them together so we understand better the impact of these choices on our nutrition, health, and the environment.

-The Belgian Foodie® approach is therefore to create an open and respectful space where we can share our experiences and tips, celebrate our victories, and support each other in facing our challenges, all in the hope to make our lifestyles more healthy while maintaining our passion for food.
+The Belgian Foodie® approach is therefore to create an open and respectful space where we can share our experiences, celebrate our victories, and support each other in facing our challenges.
+In following this approach, hopefully we can make our lifestyles more healthy while maintaining our passion for food.

 Why I'm Vegan Before 6:00

-After 2 years on the VB6 diet, I am healthier (according to my blood tests) and have lost more than 50 lbs (22 kilos).
-I lost the weight pretty much in the first year and have maintained it since then.
+After 2 years on the VB6 diet, I became healthier (according to my blood tests) and lost more than 50 lbs (22 kilos).
+I lost the weight pretty much in the first year and maintained it while I followed this diet.

 I'm sharing this experience so that you understand why I post many plant-based recipes while still sharing recipes with animal products.
-I'm not suggesting however that VB6 diet is the best choice for you or that you would have the same results as I have.
-There is no single diet that will suit everyone.
+I'm not suggesting, however, that VB6 diet is the best choice for you or that you would have the same results as I have.
+I don't believe there is a single diet that suits everyone.

 My Goals for this Site